History of Paula Badosa in Timeline

 Paula Badosa

-Paula Badosa Gibert is a Spanish professional tennis player who reached a career-high ranking of world No. 2 in singles.
-She has secured four WTA Tour singles titles, including a prestigious WTA 1000 victory at Indian Wells.
-Badosa's Grand Slam performance includes reaching a major semifinal at the 2025 Australian Open, showcasing her competitive edge and skill on the court.
+Paula Badosa Gibert is a Spanish professional tennis player who has achieved a career-high ranking of world No. 2 in singles.
+Known for her powerful game, she has won four WTA Tour singles titles, highlighted by a WTA 1000 victory at Indian Wells.
+Badosa has also reached a major semifinal at the 2025 Australian Open, showcasing her capabilities on the grand slam stage.
+Her success and ranking solidify her position as a prominent figure in women's tennis.

 November 1997: Paula Badosa Born